dansand/Python/part2/fileIO.md

 ##What is IO?

-Typing strings and numbers into an IPython Notebook are great ways to learn basics, but sooner or later you will have to learn how to read data from a file, perform some analysis on that data and ideally save the analysis.
+Typing strings and numbers into a Jupyter Notebook are great ways to learn basics, but sooner or later you will have to learn how to read data from a file, perform some analysis on that data and ideally save the analysis.
+Input/output or I/O (or, informally, io or IO) is the communication between an information processing system, such as a computer, and the outside world,

 File is a named location on disk to store related information.
 It is used to permanently store data in a non-volatile memory (e.g. hard disk).
 Since, random access memory (RAM) is volatile which loses its data when computer is turned off, we use files for future use of the data.